-As your business grows and evolves, you will likely need to enhance, transform or replace your existing software, and there is a secret to fit, high quality software and applications and finding a fantastic software development company.
-If you are like many of the leaders responsible for procuring the right software consultancy and software project management, you may balk at the task, as it is fraught with risk, not least to your brand.
-Horror stories of trashed systems, overruns and overspend or a combination, mostly as a result of poor software project managent, emanate from the biggest names in the industry for work done in sectors as critical as healthcare and government.
+As your business grows and evolves, you will likely need to enhance, transform or replace your existing software, and there is a secret to fit, high-quality software and applications and finding a fantastic software development company.
+If you are like many of the leaders responsible for procuring the right software consultancy and software project management, you may baulk at the task, as it is fraught with risk, not least to your brand.
+Horror stories of trashed systems, overruns and overspend or a combination, mostly as a result of poor software project management, emanate from the biggest names in the industry for work done in sectors as critical as healthcare and government.
 As there are myriad considerations, it is often useful to focus on the aptitudes, attitudes and motivations of the people to whom you would entrust such an important deliverable as Fit Software – software that is fit for purpose, actually solves existing and anticipated problems and delivers high value.

 The attributes of good software and the code that goes into it, have been written about ad infinitum, not least in the brilliant and incisive article by Zachary Goldberg, which even questions what is meant by ‘good code’.
 Software has a life cycle, rules, algorithms and systems which help.
 However, ‘fit software’, i.e. software that will encompass the core attributes of well written programs but most importantly, that is fit for your company, fit for your processes and people and therefore supremely fit for purpose, has a crucial dependency.
-This dependency and a primary dimension to good code is of course, the software engineers, developers, programmers and coders (terms hereafter used interchangeably!), and this is primary secret to getting fit, high quality software and build a great software development company.
+This dependency and a primary dimension to good code are, of course, the software engineers, developers, programmers and coders (terms hereafter used interchangeably!), and this is the primary secret to getting fit, high-quality software and build a great software development company.

 The best software engineers are at heart, artists who entered into their craft with a desire to do and create great things and transform the world around them.
 They are the ultimate dreamers and hopers.
 Traditional stereotypes suggest purely nerdy types, tethered to reality and constrained by parameters and algorithms, being detailed oriented and concerned with algorithms.
-Like all stereotypes, some of that is true, but in fact software engineers are also people that need to have and hold a big picture idea in their heads and hearts in order to fully extend and apply the detail they treasure.
+Like all stereotypes, some of that is true, but in fact, software engineers are also people that need to have and hold a big picture idea in their heads and hearts in order to fully extend and apply the detail they treasure.
 They are steady and systematic, even seeming to slow their heart rate much like a sharpshooter does before taking aim, as they painstakingly debug code in it often in high pressure, fast paced environments.